AyoubMaimmadi/ExamLeaks/README.md

 ## Agile Software Engineering Project using React: (JS/JSX/CSS)

-## Allows student to easily search and find old exams, quizes, projects, amd homeworks

-### You can also Add and Delete new ITems, and leave reviews for you friends to read
+## Allows student to easily search and find old exams, quizes, projects, and homeworks.
+You can also Add and Delete new ITems, and leave reviews for you friends to read

 To use you need to: